plone/plone.api/docs/contribute/conventions.rst

 Read and follow http://www.python.org/dev/peps/pep-0257/.
-There is one exception though: We reject BDFL's recommendation about inserting a blank line between the last paragraph in a multi-line docstring and its closing quotes as it's Emacs specific and two emacs users here on the Beer & Wine Sprint both support our way.
+There is one exception though: We reject BDFL's recommendation about inserting a blank line between the last paragraph in a multi-line docstring and its closing quotes as it's Emacs specific and two Emacs users here on the Beer & Wine Sprint both support our way.

 If you wanna be extra nice, you are encouraged to document your method's